By the People (2005 film)

-By The People is a 2005 Indian Malayalam-language vigilante thriller film directed by Jayaraj and starring Narain.
+By The People is a 2005 Indian Malayalam-language vigilante thriller film directed by Jayaraj and produced by Milan Jaleel under his banner Galaxy Films.
 It is the sequel of 4 the People (2004) and the prequel of Of the People (2008).
+Narain reprises his role from the original.
 The film marks the debut of Surabhi Lakshmi.

-Synopsis
+Plot

-Two years after the events in 4 the People, Superintendent of police Rajan Mathew (Narain) is working an administrative job after being dismissed and transferred for killing Vivek among the 4 the people group.
-A group of students, inspired by 4 the people, form a more aggressive team to fight corruption by resorting to killing corrupt individuals, their group being named "By the people".
-The group are actually college students in a band named Pulse, including a porter Sudhakaran (Vinayakan), auto driver Sathyan (Sreejith Ravi) and a one leg cripple (J Kutty).
+Two years after the events in 4 the People, Rajan Mathew (Narain) is working an administrative job after being transferred for killing Vivek among the four-member group, and the remaining three members- Arvind Sebastian (Arun), Eshwar (Arjun Bose) and Shafeek (Padma Kumar) are imprisoned.
+College Students in a band named Pulse, including a porter Sudhakaran (Vinayakan), auto driver Sathyan (Sreejith Ravi) and a one leg cripple (J Kutty), inspired by the four, form a more aggressive team to fight corruption by resorting to killing corrupt individuals, their group being named "By the people".
 Angered by the suicide of a student who is mocked and refused a loan for her studies, they eventually kill the corrupt bank manager who abetted it.
-Soon enough more corrupt individuals are killed by the group, and Rajan Mathew is reinstated as S.P. to nab the group.
+Soon enough, more corrupt individuals are killed, and Rajan Mathew is reinstated as S.P. to nab the group.
 The team learn about Rajan's reinstatement, and decide to kidnap him, building trust with his wife through their ally Kamini (Surabhi Lakshmi).